Drools vs. Pellet for SWRL rules

 The reason those buttons are there is because Drools can be useful for specific purposes.
 For more detail on Drools I recommend this paper by Martin O’Connor and Amar Das.
 However for the average user Pellet is a better choice.

-There are two reasons Pellet is usually preferable to Drools.
-First, because Pellet fires SWRL rules as part of the reasoner, any inference caused by a rule will be highlighted in yellow (just as any other inference).
+Because Pellet fires SWRL rules as part of the reasoner, any inference caused by a rule will be highlighted in yellow (just as any other inference).
 Also, just like any other reasoner inference, it will have a "?" next to it so that the user can click on the "?" and get an explanation of which rule(s) or other axioms caused that inference.
 These capabilities are lost when one uses Drools.
-Drools asserts new information into the ontology as axioms which to Protege look the same as other user defined axioms.
+Drools asserts new information into the ontology as axioms which to Protégé look the same as other user defined axioms.
 Hence the fact that an axiom was inferred by a rule rather than stated by the user is lost as is the ability to understand what specific rules caused the inference.

 For these reasons it is usually best to use Pellet to run your SWRL rules rather than Drools.
 Drools can be useful for specific purposes that are mostly for more advanced users.
 For example the experimental builtin makeOWLThing is only supported by Drools.
 A good rule of thumb is: if you don't know of a good reason to use Drools then stick to Pellet.